Expansion of a quantum gas in a shell trap: Introduction

-Dimensional reduction occurs when the motion of a dynamical system is constrained within a particular domain~\cite{DaCosta1981}.
-One can then construct an effective theory to describe the remaining degrees of freedom.
+When the motion of a dynamical system is constrained within a particular domain new effects may occur.
+In particular if one or more degrees of freedom are frozen the system can be described by an effective low dimensional theory~\cite{DaCosta1981}.
 For example the \emph{classical} rigid pendulum oscillates in a two-dimensional (2D) plane but is described by an effective one-dimensional (1D) equation.
-In the \emph{quantum} world numerous examples exploit this property to obtain new effects, as for example the realization of 1D channels~\cite{Krinner2015}, mesoscopic quantum devices~\cite{Imry1998} or Hall effect in 2D electron gases~\cite{Hall1879}.
-This phenomenon is also present in the context of high energy physics for which beyond standard model theories involve supplemental dimensions~\cite{Randall1999}.
+In the \emph{quantum} world numerous examples exploit this possibility to obtain new effects, as for example the realization of 1D channels~\cite{Krinner2015}, mesoscopic quantum devices~\cite{Imry1998} or Hall effect in 2D electron gases~\cite{Hall1879}.
 Any physical low dimensional system is still embedded in a higher dimensional space whose properties can affect the motion.
-For example the curvature of the constrained surface is expected to give rise to additional potential terms~\cite{DaCosta1981,Kaplan1997,Sandin2017a}, while the inhomogeneity of the confining potential contributes through a slow variation of the zero-point energy~\cite{Krinner2015,Sandin2017a,Schwartz2006a}.
+For example the curvature of the constrained surface is expected to give rise to additional potential terms\cite{DaCosta1981,Kaplan1997,Sandin2017a}, while the inhomogeneity of the confining potential contributes through a slow variation of the zero point energy~\cite{Krinner2015,Sandin2017a,Schwartz2006a}.

-Ultracold atom experiments offer a unique playground to probe reduced dimensions~\cite{Gorlitz2001,QGLD2003}, with many impressive achievements, as for example the simulation of the 1D Lieb-Liniger model~\cite{Kinoshita2006b}, the observation of the 2D Berezinski Kosterlitz Thouless model~\cite{Hadzibabic2006,Fletcher2015} or the possibility to realize synthetic dimensions~\cite{Mancini2015,Chalopin2020}.
+Ultracold atom experiments offer a unique playground to probe lower dimensions~\cite{Gorlitz2001,QGLD2003}, with many impressive achievements, as for example the simulation of the 1D Lieb-Liniger model~\cite{Kinoshita2006b}, the observation of the 2D Berezinski Kosterlitz Thouless model~\cite{Hadzibabic2006,Fletcher2015} or the possibility to realize synthetic dimensions~\cite{Mancini2015,Chalopin2020}.
 They recently enabled the discovery of new dynamical effects in 2D~\cite{Saint-Jalm2019a,Shi2020,Olshanii2021}.
-For interacting systems, the dimensional reduction can change the nature of interactions~\cite{Olshanii1998,Olshanii2010} which in turn modifies the equation of state~\cite{Hung2011a,Merloti2013a}.
+For interacting systems, the effective dimension can change the nature of interactions~\cite{Olshanii1998,Olshanii2010} which in turn modifies the equation of state~\cite{Hung2011a,Merloti2013a}.
+Recently, the original topology of a Bose-Einstein condensate (BEC) spread onto a closed spherical surface has motivated several theoretical studies~\cite{Bereta2019,Tononi2019,Tononi2020,Moller2020a,Bereta2021}, and an experiment aiming at this goal is currently installed in the International Space Station \cite{Lundblad2019}.